 For more information about Indigenous Voices, please E-mail us.

 Tereigh has been with the GMCTE since October 2000.
 Formerly working with Jeff Baker, and now Winona Wheeler, Sylvia McAdam, the BEADWORK committee (College of Education), Elders and Traditional Knowledge Keepers, community members, and faculty and staff, she has been on a life-long transformative learning journey while co-creating the Indigenous Voices program.

-Some of Tereigh’s scholarly and developmental interests include decolonizing and Indigenizing the university, intercultural competency and communication, internationalization, inclusive teaching practices across the disciplines, critically reflective teaching.
+Some of Tereigh’s scholarly and developmental interests include decolonizing and Indigenizing the university, intercultural competency and communication, internationalization, inclusive teaching practices across the disciplines, and critically reflective teaching.

 Tereigh can be reached by E-mail or by phone (306.966.6321).